Top 6 Obstacles for Taking a Test

-(We recommend you copy and paste the section above into your syllabus or other area within your eLearning course).
+(We recommend you link the section above into your syllabus or other area within your eLearning course).

 Resetting a Test for a Student

-If a student was unable to submit a test and needs to start over, or if you want to allow a student to take a test again for another reason, you can reset the test by clearing the attempt.
-When you clear an attempt, the grade is cleared from the Grade Center and the student can retake the test.
+If a student was unable to submit a test and needs to start over, or if you want to allow a student to take a test again for another reason, you can reset the test by ignoring the attempt.
+When you ignore an attempt, the grade is cleared from the Grade Center and the student can retake the test.

 - In the Grade Center, locate the cell containing their attempt, which will display the In Progress icon.